Blake Snell shines on mound and Dodgers hold off Phillies 4-3 for 2-0 lead in NLDS

-PHILADELPHIA — Blake Snell allowed one hit in six shutout innings, striking out nine, and the Los Angeles Dodgers barely turned back Philadelphia's late rally Monday night for a 4-3 victory over the Phillies in Game 2 of their NL Division Series.
+Snell allowed one hit in six shutout innings, striking out nine, and the Dodgers made a couple of clutch defensive plays to barely turn back Philadelphia's late rally Monday night for a 4-3 victory in Game 2 of their NL Division Series.

 Will Smith had a two-run single in a four-run seventh, and the Dodgers took a 4-1 lead into the bottom of the ninth.